-Under the Civil Aviation Act 1982 the airline that causes the damage is liable for the damage and not the Airport, however due to the fact that this identification is not always possible the Airport have introduced the Vortex Protection Scheme.
+Under the Civil Aviation Act 1982 the airline that causes the damage is liable for the damage and not the Airport, however since this identification is not always possible the Airport have introduced the Vortex Protection Scheme.

 Every house which has been damaged by a vortex strike is eligible for vortex protection.